 Commentary in AAP News

 Save the Date

 The National Pediatric Readiness Project is a new national assessment of pediatric readiness in EDs across the U.S. The first step in this

 multi-phase initiative is a confidential web-based survey based on the 2009 joint American Academy of Pediatrics/American College of Emergency Physicians/Emergency Nurses Association “Guidelines for the Care of Children in the Emergency Department.”

-The overall project objective is to assess pediatric readiness of EDs while increasing awareness of the national guidelines.
+The overall project objective was to assess pediatric readiness of EDs while increasing awareness of the national guidelines.
 The guidelines are endorsed by 22 other organizations, including the Joint Commission and the American Medical Association.